InventiDevelopment/cypress-demo/README.md

 Run tests with desktop viewport in Firefox

 Jobs are run in parallel.
 We can add more jobs with different configuration here.

+We can also categorise our tests to be able to run only one special set of the tests on demand.
+For example [SMOKE], [SECURITY], [VISUAL]

 ![Alt text](img/pipeline.png?raw=true "CI/CD pipeline")